Hot Pink Corn Tortillas

 Making corn tortillas from scratch requires practice and patience.
 It will take a few tries to learn how wet the dough should be, how to press the tortillas (they shouldn’t be too thick or thin), and how quickly they will cook.
 Here’s a basic overview of the recipe instructions (full details in recipe below) and how to transform your dough into a vibrant pink using beets:

-Step 4: Cook Tortillas.
 Heat comal or skillet over medium-high heat and once hot, gently peel tortilla from plastic and place on the comal or skillet.
-Cook for about 45 seconds or once the edges of the tortillas look dry, then flip and cook an additional 15 seconds.
+Cook for about 45 seconds or once the edges of the tortillas look dry, then flip and cook until the tortilla puffs up, an additional 15 seconds.
 Transfer tortillas to a tortilla warmer or wrap in a clean kitchen towel.
+If your tortilla isn’t puffing up when cooking, you can trouble shoot this by reading this quick article, The Anatomy of a Tortilla Puff.

 One of the most challenging steps in making tortillas is carefully peeling back the plastic used to line the top and bottom of the press.
 The tortilla should remain in tact.
 If it sticks, this may be a sign that the dough is too wet, which would require more corn flour or that you’re pressing them too thinly.